benfred/implicit/docs/source/installation.rst

     conda install -c conda-forge implicit

-There are also GPU enabled packages on conda-forge for x86_64 Linux systems using either CUDA 11.0, 11.1 or 11.2.
+There are also GPU enabled packages on conda-forge for x86_64 Linux systems.
 The GPU packages can be installed with:

 .. code-block:: bash